security-force-monitor/sfm-research-handbook-old/organizations.md

 ### Confidence: Parent Organization:

-## Administrative, Command, or Informal parent relationship:
+## Administrative, Command, or Informal parent relationship

 Organizations have a Command relationship when the parent organization can order the organization to perform some action, and/or remove or appoint the commander of the organization.